Nghiait123456/HighPerformancePaymentGateway-BalanceService/README.md

 ## Detail solution save data <a name="DetailSolutionSaveData"></a>
 ![](img_readme/move_db_from_mysql_to_cassandra.png)

+## Solution high speed update balance <a name="SolutionHighSpeedUpdateBalance"></a>
+1) possible amount = amount - placeholder amount </br>
+   We will only work on the amount placeholder and update the amount only when necessary. </br>

+2) Each balance check command will be executed entirely on the cache and ram.
+I calculate by updating the placeholder count, to the threshold from 0 to the amount.
+The entire amount of data will be cached and calculated.
+I use redis lock to lock if two commands interact with a partner balance. </br>

+3) Cache is an ACID store not guaranteed, I need a solution for this.
+The system needs to be designed to ensure fast, rigorous ACID, so that it can handle recovery after cache or service failure.
+The system must absolutely guarantee that no transactions are miscalculated.
+There are two solutions to consider: use a message queue to store logs or use a DB to store logs. <br>

+Here, each balance check or update order is inserted in a row to write the balance.
+This panel will be shard to ensure the horizon scale.
+Again, I use mysql's strong point of ACID and stability, durability, and fault tolerance.
+With an extremely high load and error data recovery system, I chose mysql sharding. </br>

+4) The Redis key in step 2 is a very high performance key, several hundred thousand qps, but it is not 100% atomic.
+When the server cache crashes, the key can be lost, but this is not so important.
+I will always make sure the insert succeeds in step 3 to give the user feedback.
+If the insert in step 3 fails, we restore the placeholder count and issue a warning. </br>

+5) Overall in this solution I use compute in ram, cache to increase performance and add log inserts in mysql for integrity.
+The combination of ram + redis + mysql sharding is the key to this solution. </br>

+## Detail process handle <a name="DetailProcessHandle"></a>
+1) Reset all variables of remote cache, load partner balance information from DB to remote cache </br>
+2) Load transaction not success information from logs to get the amount place holder.
+(All transactions stored in balance logs are processed trans) and stored in remote cache </br>
+3) Server handle requests will be pending until all data loads are done in cache. </br>
+4) Once we have the latest information, we begin to calculate and process it as normal. </br>
+5) I left open the solution to move data from remote cache to cache local in memory for computation.
+Maybe in the future, I will use it to further optimize the calculation speed. </br>
+6) Every time a partner has place holder amount = total amount in DB, I will block that partner.
+A block variable will be set and released only when there is a change in the partner balance.
+7) When there is an order from the message queue with success, the total amount will be reduced, updating the warehouse status to success.
+When the total amount is reduced, there will be an event that fires with the reduced amount for order xyz status.
+At this time, the service handle transaction logs balance receiving this event will move the status order through MoveCassandra.
+All orders here will be shipped via Cassandra. </br>
+## Solution roolback after crash <a name="SolutionRoolbackAfterCrash"></a>

+Of course, I have to keep this to a minimum.
+But, unfortunately it happens, we need a way to deal with it. </br>

+Every time there is a crash, our job is to reload the system solutions.
+We have to make sure our running process is the same as the one running at crash.
+In other words, we don't need other proccess to when crashes, but the system is just like reloading data after restarting. <specific process> </br>

 ## System design system get data for several billion user <a name="SystemDesignSystemGetDataForSeveralBillionUser"></a>
 A system that pays api get data for billions of users is a difficult system, has many problems and needs to be calculated from an overview to meticulously each problem for the system to work stably.
 I will dissect each problem encountered and the solution in the following section. </br>